 Campbell Scientific turn-key systems for wind-resource assessment and power performance are specifically designed to meet the requirements of IEC 61400-12-1.
 These systems have a wide range of options for measuring wind speed, wind direction, air density, and electric power.
-Real-time or interval data are stored locally on the datalogger, and can be can be transmitted via all standard communication methods.Read more
+Real-time or interval data are stored locally on the data logger, and can be transmitted via all standard communication methods.Learn more

 The availability of multiple telecommunications and on-site options for retrieving data or reporting site conditions also allows our systems to be customized to meet exact needs.
 Options include: radio, telephone, cellphone, voice-synthesized phone, satellite, and Ethernet.
 Systems can be programmed to send alarms or report site conditions by calling out to computers, phones, radios, and pagers.

 Our PC-based support software simplifies the entire data acquisition process, from programming to data retrieval to data display and analysis.
 Our software automatically manages data retrieval from networks or single stations.
 Robust error-checking ensures data integrity.
 We can even help you post your data to the Internet.

 If you need assistance selecting the best wind sensor, tower, telecommunications, and data logger combination, please contact us.
 We'd be happy to answer your questions and provide the most cost-effective solution for your needs.

 If you would like to view your options for wind speed sensors, please visit our sensor pages or contact us.

 Number of FAQs related to Wind Energy: 1

 Most Campbell Scientific systems are built from individual components.
 This provides maximum flexibility for our customers, but it does not lend itself to pricing a "typical" system.
 Contact Campbell Scientific for assistance in pricing a system to meet the unique needs of the application.